mpenet/alia/docs/guide.md

      :bar #user.Bar{:a "Meh" :b "Really"}}]
 ```

-This is done at decoding time, so there's no iteration involved, and
+This is done at decoding time, so there's no extra iteration involved,
-this can be applied on streaming queries just fine as a result.
+and this can be applied on streaming queries just fine as a result.

-You hopefully get the idea by now.

 ## Row Generators